home-assistant/home-assistant.io/source/_integrations/notify.markdown

 ## Companion app notifications

-A common notification integration is via the companion app for Android or iPhone.
-This can be chosen with the action "Send a notification via mobile_app_your_phone_name" which uses the service `notify.mobile_app_your_phone_name`.
-See the [companion app documentation](https://companion.home-assistant.io/docs/notifications/notifications-basic) for lots of customization options.
+A common notification integration is via the Home Assistant Companion app for Android or iPhone.
+This can be chosen with the action "Send a notification via mobile_app_your_phone_name", which uses the service `notify.mobile_app_your_phone_name`.
+Refer to the [Companion app documentation](https://companion.home-assistant.io/docs/notifications/notifications-basic) for lots of customization options.

 With any of these integrations, the `message` data input in the automation editor is the main text that will be sent.
 Other fields are optional, and some integrations support additional `data` or `target` information to customize the action.
 For more details, refer to their integration documentation.